0sAND1s/HCDisk/README.md

 - \<input file\>: SCREEN$ file on PC read
 - \<output file\>: SCREEN$ file on PC write

+Examples:
-Example: screen order column - will order SCREEN$ by columns, to improve compression
+- screen order column - will order SCREEN$ by columns, to improve compression
-Example: screen blank 0x0x1x1 - will set to 0 the upper left character cell in the SCREEN$, for both pixels and attributes.
+- screen blank 0x0x1x1 - will set to 0 the upper left character cell in the SCREEN$, for both pixels and attributes.

 bincut  - PC file section cut, starting at offset, with size length
 - \<input file>: input file name